 Empowering Personal Growth

-The interfraternal community will engage in opportunities, which propel the aspects of strengths and learning life skills (negotiation, delegation, change management, etc.) in order to deepen the self-understanding of its members and alumni/ae.
+The interfraternal community will engage in opportunities, which propel the aspects of strengths and learning life skills in order for lifetime members to deepen an awareness of self and others.

 Inspiring Intellectual Development